hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 1) It should *unquestionably* be LIFO.
 2) Special function is not the right place.
 Instead, you should be able to use that on *every* scope level.
 And this is a problem on mezz level, as you have to `bind` that scope (block) every time.
 3) It should transparently handle exceptions, returns, loop control flow (mostly impossible on mezz level).
-4) The moment you used `attempt` you made your program a debugging hell Ì†ΩÌ∏É
+4) The moment you used `attempt` you made your program a debugging hell üòÉ
 5) And this is the hardest thing, I haven't solved it yet - when an error occurs in the code, it should not blame your `attempt code` or `try/all code`, it should blame the original code *at the position where that error comes from*.
 6) Error in any of `on-exit []` (or `leaving []` as I call them) finalizers should be treated as an *error in code* from the POV of all outer (previously deferred) finalizers, be reported as `on-exit [..erroneous code..]` and should not prevent all other finalizers from firing.
 Same for control flow, e.g. `return` from any finalizer should call outer finalizers and pass the returned value transparently.
 Unless another finalizer replaces it by a new `return` or other control flow diversion, and this is actually one of tricky points.
 7) This outlined functionality I consider a *must have* for any mature modern high level language, as it makes the code much more readable and lifts some implementation details off the coder.